Alfresco/alfresco-dockerfiles-bakery/README.md

 ## Security scanning

-The images built by this project are automatically scanned for vulnerabilities using Grype, if the `grype` binary is available in the PATH.
+The images built by this project may be scanned for vulnerabilities using Grype, if the `grype` binary is available in the PATH.

+> Grype is an open-source vulnerability scanner for container images that
+> supports languages like Java by checking JAR files for known issues.
+However,
+> it may flag vulnerabilities inaccurately, as it detects libraries but can't
+> confirm if vulnerable functions are actually used.
+Always refer to Alfresco
+> Security bulletins for the most reliable information.

 If you want to run the security scan manually, you can use the following command: